King Range Wilderness Permits (Lost Coast)

-The Bureau of Land Management will require permits by reservation for overnight use in the King Range Wilderness and Backcountry Management Zone of the King Range National Conservation Area beginning January 9, 2017.
+The Bureau of Land Management requires permits by reservation for overnight use in the King Range Wilderness and Backcountry Management Zone of the King Range National Conservation Area.
 Visitors can go to www.recreation.gov to book their overnight wilderness permits.
 Reservations will cost $6 per permit.
-The current backcountry permit system, with self-registration at trailheads, will remain in place until Jan.
-9.

 Commercial & Group Permits

 SRP season for backcountry trips runs April 1st through October 14th each year.
-In addition, no Commercial or Organized Group Permits will be issued for Memorial Day, Independence Day or Labor Day weekends due to heavy holiday use and congestion at campsites.
+In addition, no Commercial or Organized Group Permits will be issued for Memorial Day, Independence Day, or Labor Day weekends due to heavy holiday use and congestion at campsites.
 Shuttle permits may run year-round.

-Organized Group Permit: A permit is required with a minimum $105 permit fee plus any fees due in excess of the minimum fee are based on the total number of person/days derived from use authorized under the SRP ($7 per person, per day).
+Organized Group Permit: A permit is required with a minimum $130 permit fee plus any fees due more than the minimum fees are based on the total number of person/days derived from use authorized under the SRP ($7 per person, per day).
 No insurance is required for certain organized groups.
 Examples include:

 - An organized group (i.e. Boy Scouts or local Sierra Club) trip where charges are limited to sharing of group expenses.
 No paid staff accompany the group, and fees do not offset other costs of running the organization.